 Meta-analysis links heat to increased risk of pregnancy complications

-Darshnika Lakhoo of the University of the Witwatersrand and colleagues from 11 countries conducted a systematic review and meta-analysis of 198 studies and concluded that hot weather is associated with an increased risk of complications during pregnancy and childbirth for both mother and child.
-The studies included in the analysis were conducted in 66 countries, mainly high-income (63.3 percent) and temperate climate zones (40.1 percent).
+Darshnika Lakhoo of the University of the Witwatersrand and colleagues from 11 countries conducted a systematic review and meta-analysis of 198 studies and concluded that hot weather is associated with an increased risk of pregnancy and childbirth complications for both mother and child.
+The studies included in the analysis were conducted in 66 countries, primarily high-income countries (63.3 percent) and temperate climates (40.1 percent).
 The results were published in the journal Nature Medicine.

 From DrMoro